Revised 15/28 October 2013

 --variegated form D - As the type except that the leaves are blotched with yellow, sometimes up to 75%.
 I real interesting beauty.
 Some list this as H. kerrii var albo-marginata.
 Thailand

-kloppenburgii, T Green D- 1/2" golden yellow flowers; 15-20 in umbel; medium-large pale green and reddish leaves (red underneath) with thickened edges, on a robust vine.
+kloppenburgii, T Green D- 1/2" golden yellow flowers; 15-20 in umbel; medium-large pale green and reddish leaves (red underneath with black dots) with thickened edges, on a robust vine.
 Sabah, Malaysia

 HOYA KLOPPENBURGII, from Sabah, Malaysia